junh1024/Reaper-Surround/README.md

 - 5.1 to 7.1 Upmix (U).txt:
 - 5.1 to 7.1 Upmix V2 (L).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
 Side/Back balance uses the same mid/side detection as the 2>5 upmix.
 A balance control is provided for convenience, but may be 'bouncy' near the ends.
 [Note 1](#note-1)
 - 5.1 to 7.1 Upmix V3 (L).txt: Using FFT [see FFT Notes](#fft-notes) to upmix 51 to 71.
 Since 71 is downmixed to 51 by combining the back 4,
-	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
-Should work well on content downmixed from 61 or 71.
+	- Circle mode is summation downmix compatible since it re-interprets the back 2 to back 4.
+Circle+ also analyses the front channels for more accurate interpretation of the soundfield.
-	- Square mode isn't downmix compatible since it upscales the corner 4 to the side.
-For specialist use only.
+	- Square mode isn't summation downmix compatible since it upscales the corner 4 to the side by extracting content panned midway.
 - 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](#fft-notes) to height sounds that are closer to:
 	- Ambience: 90*.
 Sounds are reflected downwards after that.
 Sounds are more evenly upmixed.
 	- Ambience +: 180*.
 Wider sounds are upmixed more.
-	- Discrete SFX: the absolute center
+	- Discrete SFX: the absolute center.
+The visualizer shows the soundfield.
-	- Pan Slice: the pan slider
+	- Pan Slice: the pan slider.
+The visualizer shows the front/back balance of the frequencies.
 	- Function Designer: view the shape of the above mode
 - 6.1 to 7.1 Upmix (M).txt